 - Swollen lymph nodes in the underarm and/or collarbone area

-Many IBC symptoms – reddening, swelling, warmth and itching – can also be signs of a breast infection.
+Many inflammatory breast cancer symptoms – reddening, swelling, warmth and itching – can be signs of a breast infection.
 IBC is frequently misdiagnosed and treated with antibiotics.
-Discuss the possibility of IBC with your doctor if you experience any symptoms and you:
+Discuss the possibility of inflammatory breast cancer with your doctor if you experience any symptoms and you:

 - Are not pregnant or breastfeeding – two factors that make breast infections more likely